 Given the shortage of teachers in the nation, as well as demands for high quality teachers, and reflecting the multiple routes to licensure approved by the Utah State Board of Education, the School of Teacher Education and Leadership provides two different lanes by which a student may procure teacher licensure: the Licensure Lane and the General Studies Lane.
 Students receive their lane designation through an application filed upon completion of a 12 credit Preparation Anchor.

-Licensure Lane designation in the Elementary and Early Childhood Teacher Education Programs is received with (1) an overall GPA 3.0 minimum to apply, (2) minimum grades in a set of core courses, (3) passing Praxis 5001: Multiple Subjects test, (4) the number of credits a student has taken, and (5) successful completion of a dispositions assessment during TEAL 3000.
+Licensure Lane designation in the Elementary and Early Childhood Teacher Education Programs is received with (1) an overall GPA 3.0 minimum to apply, (2) minimum grades in a set of core courses, (3) passing two sections of the Praxis 5001: Multiple Subjects test, (4) the number of credits a student has taken, and (5) successful completion of a dispositions assessment during TEAL 3000.
 (Additional factors to be considered may be gender and/or minority status consistent with applicable law.)
 An additional requirement for application to the program is a cleared background check through the Utah State Board of Education.
 Applications are accepted each semester.
 Students with Licensure Lane designation have first priority for registration in teacher education courses beyond those taken in the Preparation Anchor.

 Students not qualifying for Licensure Lane Designation may receive General Studies Lane designation.
 This is received with (1) an overall GPA 2.75 minimum to apply, (2) minimum grades in a set of core courses, (3) attempting Praxis 5001: Multiple Subjects test, (4) the number of credits a student has taken, and (5) successful completion of a dispositions assessment during TEAL 3000.
 (Additional factors to be considered may be gender and/or minority status consistent with applicable law.)
 An additional requirement for application to the program is a cleared background check through the Utah State Board of Education.
 When a General Studies Lane student meets Licensure Lane designation requirements, she or he may change to the Licensure Lane.